A flash lidar also known as a ToF camera sensor on a drone or ground based system has numerous powerful uses.

-A great advantage of a Time-of-Flight camera is that it is capable of composing a 3D image of a scene in just one shot.
-Many other 3D vision systems require more images and movement.
+A great advantage of a Time-of-Flight camera is being able to compose a 3D image of a scene in just one shot.
+Other 3D vision systems require more images and movement.

 Time-of-flight 3D cameras are able to measure the distances within a complete scene with a single shot.
 As the cameras reach up to 160 frames per second, they are ideally suited to be used in real-time applications.